AdguardTeam/LegalDocs/adguard-vpn.com/privacy.html.md

 ### When you are using our software

-**Sign-in / Account registration**.
+**Sign-in/Account registration**.
 When signing in to connect the installed app to your account or registering a new account, you need to provide your email address and create a password to initially create a VPN connection.
 We process this essential data to provide you with the AdGuard VPN service.
 Using our software.
 When you choose to use our app, you will provide us your data, including Personal Data.
 This information, which we must process to ensure the full functionality of AdGuard VPN services, depends on the operating system for which the software is designed.
 For details, please refer to the corresponding privacy notices.

 - For AdGuard VPN for Windows: <https://adguard-vpn.com/privacy/windows.html>